iWebster28/CS50-AI/README.md

 This program uses reinforcement learning (Markov Decision Process) to train an AI to play Nim.
 The AI tracks the results of executing certain **actions** in certain **states**, and assigns a **reward** based on success (reward on AI loss: -1, AI win: 1, Tie: 0). **Actions** are represented as (i, j) where i is a pile, and j is the # of items to take. **States** are the sizes of each pile, respectively.

 In particular, Q-learning is used to train the AI.
 Q-learning estimates the value of executing a certain action in a certain state.
 We continuously update q-values (for each state and action) based on the old q-value and a new estimated q-value (see below).
-To make the best action, we search for the highest q-value and its associated action.
+To find the best action, we search for the highest q-value and its associated action.
 ```
-Formula: Q(s, a) <- old_q + alpha*(new_q_est - old_q), where:
+Formula: Q(s, a) <- old_q + alpha * (new_q_est - old_q)
 ```
 ```
+Where:
 s: state - size of each pile
 a: action - (i, j) - i is pile; j is # items to take
 alpha: the learning rate, or the degree to which we value NEW info versus OLD info.